The Country Husband: Plot

-Francis begins to indulge in delightful fantasies about Anne. which fills him with a sense of youthful vitality and optimism.
+Francis begins to indulge in delightful fantasies about Anne, which fill him with a sense of youthful vitality and optimism.
 Suffering the joyful agonies of a young lover, he dreams of escaping from Shady Hill with the girl.
 His eyes no longer jaded, he discovers the beauty of the landscapes of the community in which he lives.
-He doesn't realize that she's avoiding him and when he discovers that she has a boyfriend, does everything possible to ruin the boyfriend's life.
+He doesn't realize that she's avoiding him, and when he discovers that she has a boyfriend, he does everything possible to ruin the boyfriend's life.

 Francis encounters the officious Mrs. Wrightson on the commuter train platform.
 She is a leading figure in Shady Hill social affairs.
 Francis, impatient with her self-absorbed remarks, abandons decorum and insults her purposefully, telling her to "shut up."
 The woman departs in shocked silence.

 Julia learns of her husband's rudeness towards Mrs. Wrightson when the Weed family is excluded from the guest list for the annual Shady Hill dance party.
 This bars their eldest daughter, the teenager Helen, from attending.
 The contretemps unleashes a sustained tirade of resentments and discontents that Julia has long harbored against Francis.
 He hits her.
-She threatens to leave him, but relents when he begs her to stay.
+She threatens to leave him but relents when he begs her to stay.

 Obsessive fantasies about Anne continue to plague Francis.
-He sees her on the commuter train, but when he approaches, discovers it is a hallucination.
-In desperation, Francis visits a psychiatrist, Dr. Herzog, who recommends the he take up woodworking as a form of therapy.
+He sees her on the commuter train, but when he approaches, he discovers it is a hallucination.
+In desperation, Francis visits a psychiatrist, Dr. Herzog, who recommends that he take up woodworking as a form of therapy.

-Francis relinquishs his emotional anarchy and makes his peace with the denizens of Shady Hill, resigned to his suburban existence.
+Francis relinquishes his emotional anarchy and makes his peace with the denizens of Shady Hill, resigned to his suburban existence.

 Critical assessment

 Literary critic Jonathan Yardley offers this praise:

 Literary critic John E. O'Hara makes this observation about Cheever's finest works, among these "The Country Husband":

 Biographer Lynne Waldeland rates "The Country Husband" as "perhaps the best story in the collection."

 More contemporary critics pay more attention to the casual sexism and the self-deluding nature of the protagonist.
-According to Nasrullah Mambrol "The contrast between the subdued Francis Weed and the elevated language is comic or ironic or just plain sad, depending on one’s interpretation."
+According to Nasrullah Mambrol, "the contrast between the subdued Francis Weed and the elevated language is comic or ironic or just plain sad, depending on one’s interpretation."